-The crosstalk between individual channels of a multiplex should be such that with a digitally simulated sine-wave signal at the nominal reference frequency of 1020 Hz and at a level of 0 dBm0 applied to the digital input, the crosstalk level received in any other channel should not exceed -70 dBm0 for Near-End crosstalk (NEXT) and for Far-End crosstalk (FEXT).
-See Figures 19 and 20 for measurements of 4-wire and 2-wire channels respectively.
+The crosstalk between individual channels of a multiplex should be such that with a digitally simulated sine-wave signal at the nominal reference frequency of 1020 Hz and at a level of 0 dBm0 applied to the digital input, the crosstalk level received in any other channel should not exceed -70 dBm0 for near-end crosstalk (NEXT) and for farend crosstalk (FEXT).
+See Figure 19/G.712 and Figure 20/G.712 for measurements of 4-wire and 2-wire channels respectively.

-Figure 19/G.712 - Measurements on 4-wire (E4) ports with digital test signal between different channels
+FIGURE 16/G.712 Measurements on 4-wire (E4) ports with analogue test signal between different channels